When to Call a Mobile Mechanic: A Beginner’s Guide

 • Place dryer sheets or cedar chips inside the RV to deter pests.

-• Drain the water from your plumbing system (water lines, toilets, tanks, hot water heater, etc.) and pump antifreeze into the system.
+• Drain the water from your plumbing system (water lines, toilets, tanks, water heater, etc.) and pump antifreeze into the system.

 • Clean and dry the exterior.